hamlim/blog/pages/posts/2016/january/10000-charcters.md

+---
+title: '10,000 Characters'
+date: 'January 6th, 2016'
+tags:
+  - 'twitter'
+  - 'blogging'
+---

 So I might be a bit late to the party to write about Twitter considering a new 10,000 character limit for tweets but I had a pretty interesting idea the other day which I expressed in this tweet:

 <blockquote className="twitter-tweet tw-align-center" data-lang="en">
   <p lang="en" dir="ltr">